The CCube reconstruction algorithm for the SoLid experiment: Introduction

 The description of the design of the SoLid detector is beyond the scope of this article.
 The interested reader can consult the detailed discussion reported in \cite{SoLid:2020cen}.
 The following paragraph contains the executive summary required for the description of the reconstruction algorithm.

 The basic detection unit of the detector is a 5~cm side polyvinyl toluene (PVT) cube.
 PVT is a plastic scintillator that acts as a proton-enriched target for the antineutrino and detects the light generated by the IBD positron and consequent annihilation gamma.
+In addition, each cube has two neutron detection screens placed on adjacent faces.
+Each screen is a microcomposite $^6$LiF:ZnS(Ag). $^6$Li is responsible for neutron capture through the reaction in which the Li atom breaks down into $_2^4\alpha$ and $_1^3$H. Both products of the reaction are subsequently producing the scintillation light in the ZnS microcrystals.
 The detection units are combined into planes of 16$\times$16 units each.
 Each cube is individually wrapped in Tyvek to prevent scintillation light from escaping.
 Furthermore, each plane is surrounded by two square Tyvek sheets, which optically decouple the planes by preventing light from passing between them even further (shown in Figure~\ref{fig:solid_plane_module}).
 The latter is a very important feature of the calibration algorithm.
 Ten planes make up a module and there are five modules in total.
 The scintillation light from the PVT cube is collected by two vertical and two horizontal WLS fibres that pass through each detection cell.
 One side of each WLS fibre is covered with a Mylar foil that acts as a mirror to reflect the incoming light.
 The second side is coupled with the multi-pixel photon counters (MPPCs) that read out the light.
 The digitised version of the readout received from the detector is the starting point for any further analysis.
 Therefore, signal candidates must be defined from this input.
 The most convenient and useful way to represent the data is to transform the MPPC response back into the list of detection cubes involved in the event.
 This type of problem, \textit{i.e.}\@ image reconstruction, has been investigated in medical physics, for example, in \cite{med_image_reco}.

 Several algorithms have been applied for the reconstruction of SoLid data.
 Two of them are already well-known and widely used.
 The first is a regularisation approach called the Fast Iterative Shrinkage Threshold Algorithm, or FISTA, which is an improved version of ISTA~\cite{fista}.
 The second is the Bayesian Maximum-Likelihood Expectation-Minimisation (ML-EM) approach, which is used \textit{e.g.}\@ in the NEXT experiment~\cite{next}.
 Finally, the last method is custom-made and builds on the ML-EM algorithm by augmenting it with information from the underlying physics processes at work.
 All three of them will be presented in this article and their performances will be compared.